npm-update-package/npm-update-package/README.md

 ## Examples

-Example of running npm-update-package on GitHub Actions at 0:00 every day:
+Example of running npm-update-package on GitHub Actions at 0:00 (UTC) every day:

 ```yaml
 name: npm-update-package